Name | phold JSON |

 ```

 * `phold run` will run in a reasonable time for small datasets with CPU only (e.g. <5 minutes for a 50kbp phage).
+With GPU it should complete in under 1 minute.

-* However, `phold predict` will complete much faster if a GPU is available, and is necessary for large metagenomic datasets to run in a reasonable time.
+* `phold predict` will complete much faster if a GPU is available, and is necessary for large metagenomic datasets to run in a reasonable time.

 1. Predict the 3Di sequences with ProstT5 using `phold predict`.
 This is massively accelerated if a GPU available.